Skip to Content

 • Physical access to Lister Hill Library of the Health Sciences at the affiliate (UABSO)

 Since 2010, the TVAMC Education Department has been encouraging staff to use online databases that have been purchased by Veterans Affairs Central Office headquarters and the VISN 7.
-This has increased the number of educational resources (journals and textbooks) that are available to staff and residents.
+Through this mechanism the VA has increased the number of educational resources (journals and textbooks) that are available to staff and residents.
 As an example, through the one of our databases, the following online materials are available:

 • Review of Cornea and Contact Lens (2006 to present)